cewarkentin/MechaCar_Statistical_Analysis/README.md

 - the null hypothesis assumes that the distribution of data is the result of random chance
 - the alternate hypothesis assumes that the distribution of data is the result of non-random events (i.e. there is a relationship between factors)
-- a p-value is greater than 0.05 indicates data with a normal distribution, meaning we fail to reject the null hypothesis and we must assume the distribution of data is due to random chance and not a specific correlation
+- a p-value smaller than 0.05 indicates we can reject the null hypothesis, a p-value larger than 0.05 indicates we fail to reject the null hypothesisl; a p-value is greater than 0.05 indicates data with a normal distribution, meaning we fail to reject the null hypothesis and we must assume the distribution of data is due to random chance and not a specific correlation

 Regression Results: